jacekturek/fuzyecon/preference_relation.md

 The relation is the indifference relation which can mean that

-> there is no chart.
+> there is no plot.

 Similar plot and fuzzy set functions are for the